Everything is interconnected, all is one with the universe. This idea is an ancient wisdom that is now confirmed by modern science.

 It is normal to see things as separate, but in fact, all things are closely interlinked.
 Even particles on a subatomic level interchange between human beings, between a human and a tree, a rock, and other surroundings.
 The skin and visual boundaries are just optical illusions.

 You and I are all as much continuous with the physical universe as a wave is continuous with the ocean.

 – Alan Wilson Watts

 The interconnections are not only physical but also psychological.
-If you take a good look at your mind, you will see that it consists of influences from your parents, friends, teachers, culture.
-Any idea you have can be traced back to its root causes - first to the point when it first appeared in your mind and then what cultural influences created it.
+If you take a good look at your mind, you'll see that it consists of influences from your parents, friends, teachers, culture.
+Any idea we have can be traced back to its root causes - to the point when it first appeared in our mind and then what external conditions and cultural influences created it.

 We are all parts of one inseparable web of relationships.

 All organisms and their inorganic surroundings on Earth are closely integrated to form a single and self-regulating complex system, maintaining the conditions for life on the planet.

 Oneness is the foundational truth as it represents the essence of reality.
 It is not a dogmatic belief and not a religion.
 Oneness can be observed by anyone willing and able to see through the illusion of separateness.

 The symbol is presented as a metaphor of us and the earth.
 It is a big organism and we are inseparable parts of it.
 The earth is also a part of an even bigger organism.
 It's like a tree with roots that extend to the vast cosmos.